WHAT TO DO IN 5 DAYS IN DUBAI

 The water show takes place several times a day, and at night, it is an absolutely amazing place to visit.
 With the illuminated Burj Khalifa, it is just beyond beautiful.
 The dancing water show is free and open-air.
 It only lasts for a few minutes, but despite the crowds, it is worth visiting.

 If you have a budget, you can dine in the mall, which has cheaper dining options.
 Or, you can enjoy dinner at one of the restaurants with a terrace and view of Burj Khalifa and Dubai Fountain.

 It is also a nice place to stroll around, so after you are “done” with Dubai Fountain, Dubai Mall, and Burj Khalifa, don’t go straight back to your hotel.
-Instead, plan in a few minutes or an hour to discover the area by night.
+Instead, plan in a few minutes or an hour to discover the area by after sunset because it is one of my favorite places in Dubai by night.
 It is quite beautiful and interesting to walk around – and absolutely safe, even as a solo female traveler.

 Want to have an extra great view of the Dubai Fountain?
 Then click here to check out prices for an abra ride – just next to the fountain show.

 For day 3, I recommend waking up early because this will be a busy day but there are some incredible Dubai highlights waiting for you.